Curriculum

 1. Striving:

-The curriculum is designed to enables pupils to meet the end of key stage attainment targets in the national curriculum and the aims also align with those in the national curriculum.
-Kapow Primary is an Artsmark partner and is able to support schools on their Artsmark journey, inspiring children and young people to create, experience, and participate in great arts and culture.
-With the development of TV studios in Dagenham we feel that DT will provide them with the foundation skills needed within the media industry.
+The curriculum is designed to enable pupils to meet the national curriculum's end-of-key-stage attainment targets.
+Kapow Primary is an Artsmark partner and can support us on our Artsmark journey, inspiring children to create, experience, and participate in great arts and culture.
+With the development of TV studios in Dagenham, DT will provide them with the foundation skills needed within the media industry.

 Our DT curriculum aims to inspire pupils to be innovative and creative thinkers who have an appreciation for the product design cycle through ideation, creation, and evaluation.